This FAQs section answers all of those questions everybody wants to know – From our payment methods to how puppetry works. And everything in between!

 Used for birthday parties, child care centres, schools, festivals, etc., the portable puppet stage usually takes around 40 minutes to set up (along with the props, scripting, puppets and sound equipment).
 It has an overall height of 1.8 metres, and an overall length of 2.4 metres.
 The puppet stage is only a front-on facade.
 About a metre and a half to two metres of space is required behind it to lay out the puppets, props, and the puppeteer for performing.
 Here are some examples of how the stage looks at various indoor and outdoor events:

-It’s a portable puppet stage with an overall height of 6 feet (approx. 182 cm or 1.8 metres), and an overall length of 8 feet (approx. 243 cm or 2.4 metres).
-The stage opening measures 24″ x 48″ (approx. 61 cm x 122 cm).
+It’s a portable puppet stage with an overall height of 1.8 metres, and an overall length of 2.5 metres.
 The puppet stage is only a front-on facade (as opposed to a box or a tent).
-We require about a metre and a half to two metres behind it to lay out the puppets, props, and myself for performing.
+We require about a metre and a half to two metres behind it to lay out the puppets, props, and performers.

-It takes 30-40 minutes to set up my puppet stage, props, puppets and sound equipment.
-At some events where I’m scheduled as a main stage act, I set my puppet stage up in the background behind the band/dance crew/martial arts demonstration being performed on the front part of the stage.
-I am also able to set my puppet stage up backstage or behind the stage, and then get a few hands to help me lift it up onto the main area just before my act is about to commence.
+It takes 40-45 minutes to set up the puppet stage, props, puppets and sound equipment.
+At some events where we are scheduled as a main stage act, we set the puppet stage up in the background behind the band/dance crew/martial arts demonstration being performed on the front part of the stage.
+We’re also able to set the puppet stage up backstage or behind the main stage, and then get a few hands to help us lift it up onto the main area just before our act is about to commence.
 It isn’t very heavy to carry, but does require more than one person to lift when it’s all set up.
-Then I can quickly lay out the puppets and get mic’d up for the performance.
+Then we can quickly lay out the puppets and get mic’d up for the performance.

 For smaller events at house parties, libraries and childcare centres, we use our own small amp.
-I plug in my iPod containing music and sound effects (which I start and stop throughout the performance), and a headset mic that I wear.
-I’m usually happy just to use this.
-However, events with a much bigger stage and larger audience usually provide me with the means to plug my mic and iPod into their mixing desk so that my show can be projected via their main P.A.
-This is because my own amp is too small and soft to project loud enough to festival crowds.
-I still need to be able to control my iPod and mic pickup from behind my puppet stage throughout the show, though.
-Some events place a D.I. box (direct input) close to me to plug these into.
+We require 1 powerpoint.
+We plug in an iPod containing music and sound effects (which we start and stop throughout the performance), and headset mics that we wear.
+We are usually happy just to use this equipment.
+However, events with a much bigger stage and larger audience usually provide us with the means to plug two headset mics and the iPod into their mixing desk so that our show can be projected via their main P.A.
+This is because our amp is too small and low in volume to project loud enough to festival crowds.
+We still need to be able to control the iPod from behind the puppet stage throughout the show, though.
+Some events place a D.I. box (direct input) close to us to plug the iPod into.
 Other events have very long cables stretching from the mixing desk to the puppet stage.
 Most festival events provide us with headset mics.
 We require one headset mic if Brett is performing solo.
 We require two headset mics if Elissa is performing with Brett.

-I supply music for my act, coming through an iPod/iPhone 4, which I start and stop throughout the performance.
+We supply music for our act, coming through an iPod/iPhone 4, which we start and stop throughout the performance.

-I do not require a sound check unless I’m to be going through the event’s main P.A.
-If it’s just through my small amp, I can do my own sound check.
+We do not require a sound check unless we’re to be amplified through the event’s main P.A. system.
+If it’s just through our own small amp, we can do our own sound check.

-While I’m performing, I cannot see if a child is approaching the stage, the puppets or other equipment.
-I ask that young audiences are supervised by at least one adult at all times for the duration of the performance, and during the set up and pack up.
+Whilst performing, we cannot see if a child is approaching the stage, the puppets or other equipment.
+We ask that young audiences are supervised by at least one adult at all times for the duration of the performance, and during the set up and pack up.
 A bit of crowd control is good, as the kids can get a bit rowdy and excited.
-I also ask that paints, scissors, crayons, pens and pencils aren’t being used by the kids close to where the puppet stage is.
+We also ask that paints, scissors, crayons, pens and pencils aren’t being used by the kids close to where the puppet stage is.
 Kids sometimes like to throw lolly wrappers, cupcakes, toys, stones or icecream at the puppet show.
 Please supervise to prevent any damage to equipment or injury to performers.